-Delivery rates in the wider North Derbyshire and Bassetlaw Housing Market Area (HMA) are currently strong with all other constituent authorities performing strongly in the HDT for the 2019 measurement: Bassetlaw (157%), Bolsover (122%) and North East Derbyshire (117%).
-If measured at the wider HMA level it is likely that the North Derbyshire and Bassetlaw area would have met the HDT at this scale.
+Delivery rates in the wider North Derbyshire and Bassetlaw Housing Market Area (HMA) are currently strong with all other constituent authorities performing strongly in the HDT for the 2020 measurement: Bassetlaw (196%), Bolsover (145%) and North East Derbyshire (142%).
+If measured at the wider HMA level the North Derbyshire and

+Bassetlaw area would have met the HDT at this scale.
 Chesterfield's result suggests a need to establish any localised barriers which may be affecting the delivery rate.

-As the Council has now identified areas and specific sites suitable for housing growth via the Local Plan delivery rates are expected to provide housing in excess of the level of need as the plan is implemented.
+As the Council has now identified areas and specific sites suitable for housing growth via the Local Plan delivery rates are expected to continue to exceed the housing requirement as the plan is implemented.